Inflight entertainment (IFE) has come a long way ever since Orville Wright first cracked a joke onboard the Wright Flyer.

 The Connexion by Boeing partnership also enabled Singapore Airlines to become the first to offer live TV in July 2005, with broadcasts by BBC World, CNBC, Eurosportnews and Euronews.
 This was later suspended, only to be brought back again in 2021.

 Demand for inflight connectivity from business travellers was insatiable, and Singapore Airlines progressively scaled up the service, adding it on flights to New York and Sydney.
-But Boeing was struggling to find customers for Connexion, and axed the business at the end of 2006, leaving Singapore Airlines high and dry.
+But Boeing was struggling to find customers for Connexion, and axed the business unit at the end of 2006, leaving Singapore Airlines high and dry.
 Inflight surfing would not return to SIA again until the SITA OnAir system launched in 2011.

 On the KrisWorld front, screens and selections kept getting bigger.
 Singapore Airlines stuck with Matsushita Avionics (now renamed Panasonic Avionics) for a major overhaul of its IFE system in 2006, adopting the Panasonic ex2.